DK27ss/OCA-422k-PoC/README.md

 The pair is drained on **both sides** with each `sellOCA` call.

-Without a flash loan, the drainage is limited by existing reserves.
-The attacker uses a ~8.7M USDC flash loan to:
+Without a flashloan, the drainage is limited by existing reserves, the attacker uses a ~8.7M USDC flash loan to:

-1. **Imbalance the pair**: By swapping 8.7M USDC → OCA, the pair ends up with ~9.1M USDC and only ~2.6 OCA
+1. **Imbalance**: By swapping 8.7M USDC → OCA, the pair ends up with ~9.1M USDC and only ~2.6 OCA
-2. **Maximize extraction**: Each `sellOCA` converts OCA at an extremely favorable rate (the pair is flooded with USDC)
+2. **Maximize**: Each `sellOCA` converts OCA at an extremely favorable rate (the pair is flooded with USDC)
 3. **Repeat**: 3 rounds are enough to drain >98% of the pair's USDC

-The `recycle()` function violates a fundamental AMM invariant: **pair reserves should only be modified through swaps, liquidity adds/removes, or fees**.
-Here, `recycle()` performs a direct `_transfer` from the pair followed by a `sync()`, completely bypassing the pair contract's logic.
+The `recycle()` function violates a fundamental AMM invariant: **pair reserves should only be modified through swaps, liquidity adds/removes, or fees**, here `recycle()` performs a direct `_transfer` from the pair followed by a `sync()`, completely bypassing the pair contract's logic.
 It is equivalent to an unauthorized `skim()`, but called by a trusted contract.

 ---